jradd/django-newproj-template/readme.md

 	(webfaction) $ pip install virtualenv

-Virtualenvwrapper has to be installed from source ([ref](http://community.webfaction.com/questions/10316/pip-install-virtualenvwrapper-not-working)).
+If you have to install Virtualenvwrapper, it has to be installed from source ([ref](http://community.webfaction.com/questions/10316/pip-install-virtualenvwrapper-not-working)).
+The latest version at the time of documentation is 4.1.1… check the list at [https://pypi.python.org/packages/source/v/virtualenvwrapper/]() to verify that before proceeding:

 	(webfaction) $ mkdir -p ~/bin ~/lib/python2.7 ~/src